 How much time can players on two-way contracts spend on NBA rosters?

 Any day that a player on a two-way contract travels with the NBA team (including remaining with the team on the road), participates in workouts or practices, or is on the roster for a game counts toward those 45 days.
-If a team wants to keep its two-way player on the NBA roster for more than 45 games, it has to convert the player’s two-way deal into a standard NBA contract, after which he’d no longer count as a two-way player.
+If a team wants to keep its two-way player on the NBA roster for more than 45 days, it has to convert the player’s two-way deal into a standard NBA contract, after which he’d no longer count as a two-way player.

 In a situation where a two-way contract is converted to a regular NBA deal, the typical 15-man roster rules would apply to that player.
-For instance, he could be assigned back to the D-League, but he’d continue to earn an NBA salary, since he’d no longer be a two-way player.
+For instance, he could be assigned back to the G League, but he’d continue to earn an NBA salary, since he’d no longer be a two-way player.

 Additionally, a player on a two-way contract must have his deal converted to a standard NBA contract in order to participate in the postseason.
 A player on a two-way deal isn’t playoff-eligible.